orthopteroid/ganesha-xl/README.md

 ![schema](pics/pic-mixed.png)

-The last 1/3 of the population is given to random member generation using gxRandom.
+The last 1/3 of the population is given to random member generation using gxRandom (shown starting here in row 66).
 The objective function is evaluated for these members and they can be selected to bred with other members but there is no 'feedback' in the generation of these member data - which is why the new column ends prior to this section of the population.